I Have a Dream (song): Year-end charts

-Certifications and sales
+Certifications

 Cristy Lane version

 American country and Christian artist Cristy Lane notably covered "I Have a Dream" in 1980.
 Lane had several years of commercial success in the country music market with songs like "Let Me Down Easy", "Penny Arcade" and "Simple Little Words".
 In 1980, she recorded the religious-themed "One Day at a Time", which became a number one hit and brought Lane to the attention of Christian music listeners.
 With a similar theme, Lane recorded "I Have a Dream" in October 1980, shortly after the success of "One Day at a Time".
 The track was cut at LSI Studios and was produced by Jerry Gillespie, with assistance from executive producer Don Grierson.
 In the same recording session, the songs "Rio Grande" and "You Make It Easy" were also cut.

 Lane's cover was released as a single in December 1980 via Liberty Records and LS Records.
 It was backed by the B-side, "Rio Grande", and was released as a 7" vinyl record.
 "I Have a Dream" spent multiple weeks on the Billboard Hot Country Songs chart between December 1980 and early 1981 before peaking at number 17.
 It was Lane's final top 20 hit single on the chart in her music career.
 It also became her second single to chart in New Zealand, where it reached number 34 in 1981.
 The song was later released on her 1981 studio album of the same name.
 The album included the original single's B-side as well.
 Lane's cover received a positive review from Billboard magazine in their December 1980 issue.
 Reviewers described the track as having "a rich south of the border undercurrent" while praising its production, calling it "crystalline."